-As mentioned above, compilation of national budget data published in Annexure B of this Review is based on GFS guidelines.
-GFS principles are used for the classification of all transactions at detailed level, however, there are important differences in the final presentation of the data.
-This explains why the presentation of the government accounts in this publication differs from that published in the Quarterly Bulletin of the South African Reserve Bank (SARB), which strictly adheres to GFS recommendations.
+As mentioned above, compilation of national budget data published in Annexure B is based on GFS guidelines.
+GFS principles are used for the classification of all transactions at detailed level.
+However, there are important differences in the final presentation of the data.
+This explains why the presentation of the government accounts in this publication differs from that published in the Quarterly Bulletin of the Reserve Bank, which strictly adheres to GFS recommendations.

-The differences between the National Treasury format and that of the SARB is mainly in the structure of the account presented compared to that of the GFS, as well as the use of different labelling for some items.
-However, due to the fact that the same basis of classification is used at the detail level, it is possible to convert the South African government tables into a GFS table with a very high degree of accuracy.
-This is useful for purposes of international comparisons.
+The differences between the National Treasury format and that of the Reserve Bank is mainly in the structure of the account presented compared to that of the GFS, as well as the use of different labelling for some items.
+However, due to the fact that the same basis of classification is used at the detailed level, it is possible to convert the South African Government tables into a GFS table with a very high degree of accuracy.
+This is useful for purposes of international comparison.

 The most important structural difference is that the receipt and payments tables include both current and capital transactions in the South African reporting format.
-This is in variance to the GFS presentation of the government account where current and capital transactions are presented in separate sub-accounts.
+This is in variance to the GFS presentation of the government account, where current and capital transactions are presented in separate sub-accounts.